Sherlock149/ATOMiser/Image Classification/readme.txt

 gui.py runs the model in a Graphical User Interface with image upload and classification features (currently model with epoch = 20 is loaded).
 Image_classification.py is the source code for generating the model.
 Some images are available in Test Images folder for testing.
+*the models files (.H5) are added as 2 parts each (for epoch = 10 and 20) in .rar format due to file size upload limit of github.
+It should be extracted before running the application.

 -Done by Abhishek Saharia